DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-22 Meeting Notes.md

 - Flash cyan when secondary spell is ready
 - ALL projectiles have a slight AOE to them (will remove for enemies eventually)
 - Regen mana when hitting enemies with primaries
+- Ribbon trails on Allister's hands (will reduce later)
+- *Adjusted timings to make comboing Primaries and Secondaries into each other easier*
+- VFX whenever Enemies take damage (Allister too)
+- Ring particles when dodging
+- Fixed Mana Essence Trail

 #### 0.3.0
+-

 #### The Build: 0.3.0
 As usual, playtest the build when you get the chance and please provide feedback.
 It could be as simple as "this is confusing" or "this doesn't feel good."